 Alternate side parking fines increased to $65

-With very little fanfare, the NYC Department of Sanitation announced last Wednesday that parking fines would increase the following day to a uniform, citywide, parking fines of $65 in all boroughs.
+With very little fanfare, the NYC Department of Sanitation announced last Wednesday that parking fines would increase the following day to $65 in all boroughs.

 Do the increased parking fines change your alternate side parking strategy?

 Many drivers employ different strategies to make life a little easier while complying with ASP rules.
-Some people double park on the unrestricted side of the street, while others remain in their car on the restricted side of the roadway until the sweeper passes.
+Some people double park on the unrestricted side of the street.
+While others remain in their car on the restricted side of the roadway.
+And move when they see the sweeper.

-However, parking fines are higher. $65 for a street cleaning violation in all neighborhoods across our fair city make it challenging to budget for your fair share of street cleaning violations.
+However, parking fines are higher. $65 for a street cleaning violation makes it challenging to budget for your fair share of violations.

 - It is illegal to double park on the unrestricted side of the street during street cleaning hours

-- It is illegal to remain seated behind the wheel of your car on the restricted side of the roadway waiting for the sweeper to pass
+- You can’t remain seated behind the wheel of your car on the restricted side of the roadway waiting for the sweeper before moving your car

-- The 5-minute grace period applies to the start of a street cleaning rule
+- The 5-minute grace period applies to the start of a street cleaning rule, not the end

 - For example, if street cleaning starts at 9 am, a Warrior or Cop is prohibited from issuing a street cleaning ticket until 9:06 am